 Thyroid disorders: improve your hormonal balance naturally

 Feeling crabby?
 Gaining weight?
 Feeling tired all the time?
 Or maybe you have a racing heart?
 Excessive sweating?
 Trouble sleeping?
 These symptoms could be down to your thyroid not functioning properly.

 Thyroid disorders are widespread.
 As many as 200 million people globally are diagnosed with a thyroid disorder and many more are unaware they have a disorder.
 Women are 5 to 8 times more likely than men to have a thyroid problem.

 But integrated medicine can help to heal thyroid disorders.

-The thyroid is a very important gland as it is essentially controlling the metabolic function of every single cell in your body.
+The thyroid is a very important gland controlling the metabolic function of every single cell in your body.
 This is why when you have a thyroid condition so many different symptoms can arise.

 Thyroid hormones are responsible for regulating a wide variety of functions such as metabolism, heart rate, temperature, weight, muscle strength, menstrual cycles, cholesterol levels – even the rate at which your body digests food!

-When your thyroid is underperforming (also known as underactive /hypothyroidism) it doesn’t produce enough thyroid hormone which causes symptoms such as fatigue, cold intolerance, irritability and weight gain.
+When your thyroid is underperforming (also known as underactive /hypothyroidism) it doesn’t produce enough thyroid hormones, causing fatigue, cold intolerance, irritability and weight gain.

-When the thyroid is overworked (also known as overactive / hyperthyroidism) it makes too much thyroid hormone and the body’s processes speed up.
-This causes symptoms such as rapid heartbeat, hand tremors, excessive sweating, diarrhoea and weight loss.
+When the thyroid is overworked (also known as overactive / hyperthyroidism) it makes too many hormones and the body’s processes speed up.
+This can cause symptoms like trembling, excessive sweating, diarrhoea and weight loss.

-Medical treatment is usually to provide T4 hormone replacement, which is the commonly prescribed thyroid medication known as Levothyroxine.
+Traditional medical treatment provides T4 hormone replacement, which is the commonly prescribed thyroid medication known as Levothyroxine.

-The thyroid gland is a butterfly shaped gland at the front of the neck.
-A healthy thyroid acts as the ‘conductor’ of the body as it releases many crucial hormones that travel through the bloodstream to reach numerous receptor sites.
+The thyroid is a butterfly shaped gland at the front of the neck.
+A healthy thyroid acts as the ‘conductor’ of the body, releasing crucial hormones that travel through the bloodstream to reach numerous receptor sites.
 When the thyroid is working correctly the whole body plays in tune, however when thyroid function is suboptimal the whole orchestra is out.